elswindle/factorio_annealer/README.md

   The program provides options for the `Factory` and `Annealer` classes which will modify the behavior of the program and precision of the result.

 ## Factory Options
   Here are the available options that can be modified.
+See [this](./imgs/doc/README.md) for examples of the effect of modifying many of these options.

   - "top-items" : Top level item names and production rates for the factory to produce.
 These cannot be a dependency of each other or of any of the top level items of the partitions.
 Assignment and addition will check ensure this criteria is met.
   - "depot-adjacency-requirement" : Factory layout requirement for the number of LTN depots adjacent to each FactoryCell.
 Default is 2, maximum is 6.